Donate

 Step 2: Reach out to your GP

-If you are experiencing difficulties with your relationship to food, we would advise you to reach out to your GP to see what advice and support they are able to offer.
+If you are struggling with your relationship to food, we would advise you to reach out to your GP to see what advice and support they are able to offer.
 We have a GP leaflet that can help explain to your GP the importance of support and treatment for those with eating disorders.
 It also has a section busting the myths around eating disorders.
 For instance, there is a misconception that you need to be underweight to have an eating disorder which is not true, and the leaflet will help challenge these beliefs.

 Step 3: Challenge any bad decisions